takeiteasy/tripping/README.md

 Mine tripcodes using regex or just substring matching, generate X number of<br/>
 tripcodes or just until you quit or test tripcodes.<br/>
-Tested on OSX and Linux.
-Should work on Windows too, however that is untested.<br/>
+Tested on OSX and a bit on Linux, however totally untested on Windows.

 ## Usage